 It is a systematic framework for tracking and analyzing the performance of support agents and the overall quality of customer service.

-These scorecards include a set of performance indicators and metrics that align with the company’s objectives.
+These scorecards include a set of key performance indicators that align with the company’s objectives.

 Insights from the scorecard enable companies to come up with solutions to improve their support teams’ performance and deliver high-quality customer service.